X-SLAYER/EzValidator/README.md

   - **`.minLength(int minLength, [String? message])`**: Checks that the length of the value (String, List, or Map) is not less than the specified `minLength`.
   - **`.maxLength(int maxLength, [String? message])`**: Ensures that the length of the value (String, List, or Map) does not exceed the specified `maxLength`.
   - **`.addMethod(bool Function(T? v) validWhen, [String? message])`**: Allows for the addition of custom validation logic.
 If the provided function `validWhen` returns `false`, the custom error message is returned.
+  - **`.when(String key, ValidationCallback<T> validator)`**: Provides conditional validation based on the value of another field in the schema.
+The method accepts a `key`, which refers to another field in the schema, and a `validator`, which is a function that executes the validation logic.
+The `validator` function should return `null` if the validation passes or a custom error message if it fails.
+This method is particularly useful for scenarios where the validation of one field depends on the value of another field, such as confirming a password.

 - ### String Validations